petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/developer-guide/creating-your-first-global-css-client-extension.md

 1. Click Save.

 Now your client extension is configured and you can see it in action.
-Navigate back to the page you configured and look at the background color for any buttons on the page.
+Navigate back to editing the page you configured and look at the background color for any buttons on the page.
 The background color on the buttons now appears as the color you configured it to.
-(You may need to add a button to the page first if it does not already have any buttons on it.)
+If you want to also see your CSS applied on the page outside of Edit mode, you must publish the page.

 ![If you changed the background color for buttons in your client extension's global.css file, then any buttons on the page now appear in that color.](./creating-your-first-global-css-client-extension/images/04.png)